scovia-achan/scovia-shop/README.md

 ﻿# Scovia's Cafe
  ### An Online Cafe
  Order drinks and food.

-Add to cart then checkout
+ ## Tools and languages.
+ Html
+ CSS
+ JavaScript